-The Alliance for Eating Disorders Awareness currently offers two (2) full-time positions to students from a regionally accredited institution of higher education or APA provisional or fully accredited doctoral psychology programs whose interests coincide with The Alliance’s training opportunities.
+The National Alliance for Eating Disorders (formerly The Alliance for Eating Disorders Awareness) currently offers two (2) full-time positions to students from a regionally accredited institution of higher education or APA provisional or fully accredited doctoral psychology programs whose interests coincide with The Alliance’s training opportunities.
 Completion of all requirements for appropriate doctoral education and training in health service psychology (clinical, counseling, developmental, and school) or appropriate re-specialization along with the successful completion of an appropriate internship is required before the fellowship start date.

 The program seeks applicants with a sound clinical knowledge base and the personal characteristics necessary to function well in the program setting.
 Applicants should be familiar with pertinent areas of psychology including theories of personality and personality disorders, processes of therapy and different modalities of therapy, psychological assessment, and physiology of behavior.
 Prior experience with psychotherapy and psychological assessment under supervision is expected.
 Experience with eating disorders is helpful.

 For more information about the fellowship, please download the brochure HERE.

 CLICK HERE to apply for the fellowship online.

 Although online applications are preferred, you are also welcome to complete a PDF application and submit to The Alliance.
 CLICK HERE to download the application.

 Complete applications are due by January 7, 2022.